transdigiware/blockchain/howto/ibp-console-organizations.md

 Recall that when you register a user with the CA, you need to select a user **Type** of `client`, `peer`, `orderer`, or `admin`, that is used to confer a "role" onto the identity.
 Roles are referred to as **Organizational Units (OU)** inside a certificate.
 The `admin` and `orderer` types were added to the {{site.data.keyword.blockchainfull_notm}} when it was upgraded to include Fabric v1.4.3 that contains support for **Node organizational units (Node OUs)** in MSPs and channels.
 This new capability means that when the MSP admin identity is **enrolled** during MSP creation, the generated signed certificate includes the `admin` type as an OU inside the certificate.
 This feature eliminates the need to include the signed certificate of the admin identity in the `admincerts` folder of the MSP and streamlines MSP.
 You can learn more about the benefits of `Node OUs` in the Fabric documentation on the [Membership Service Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#node-ou-roles-and-msps){: external}.

-Because this Fabric capability was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities that were enrolled before this capability was added to the platform do not contain the `admin` OU in their signing certificate.
+Because this functionality was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities that were enrolled before Node OUs were added to the platform do not contain the `admin` OU in their signing certificate.
 Instead, when the MSP was created, the signed cert for the MSP admin was placed in the `admincerts` folder.
 The platform supports both patterns, but if `Node OUs` are not enabled for the MSP organization, additional steps are required after the certificate renewal to update the MSP and any channels that the organization is part of.
 The detailed steps are included later in this section.

 To determine whether your MSP organization is enabled for `Node OUs`, open the MSP in the **Organizations** tab and examine the `Node OUs` setting.